3 days in Helsinki is a good amount of time to see the fascinating Finnish capital. Helsinki is a beautiful city and there is a lot to see.

 As the name suggests, this is the main museum in Finland and well worth visiting if you want to learn more about the history of the country.

-One of the things I learned was that Finland is a relatively new country.
+One of the most interesting facts about Finland I learned is that it’s a relatively new country.
 It only gained its independence in 1917, which surprised me as someone who studied history at university!

 Even if you’re not a history buff like me, I’d recommend checking out the museum.
 You’ll learn a lot, especially as Finland doesn’t have the most well-known in history!